aodbee/recsalmo/README.md

   Instruction on installation: https://anaconda.org/bioconda/ncbi-amrfinderplus
 - NCBI Blast+
-  Instruction on installation: https://anaconda.org/bioconda/blast You can install this on Ubuntu terminal directly:
+  Instruction on installation: https://anaconda.org/bioconda/blast

+  You can also install this on Ubuntu terminal directly:
   >sudo apt-get -y install ncbi-blast+

 Notice that for all the required tools above, you can conveniently use conda to install (via bioconda channel).
 So, you can the following on the terminal